nbari/DALMP/docs/database/Cache.rst

    define('DALMP_CACHE_DIR', '/tmp/dalmp/cache/');

-Defines where to store the cache when using 'dir' cache type.
+Defines where to store the cache when using `dir cache type </en/latest/cache/disk.html>`_.